Famous Croatian produce and where it comes from

 Harvesting: End of June

 The reason it is special: Češnjak šarac is nutritionally the healthiest garlic in Europe.
-It is a natural antibiotic, antiseptic and a good medicine for the digestion system.
+It is a natural antibiotic, antiseptic, and good medicine for the digestion system.

 Place of growth: Mostly around Zadar, parts of Dalmatia